 First off, identify which foods cause you to bloat.
 Difficult-to-digest foods like beans or gas inducing vegetables like cabbage and cauliflower and even whole grains can be difficult to digest leaving you feeling gassy and bloated.
 Another major factor is food allergies.
 More and more people are developing dairy, gluten, nut allergies etc. which can be severe in some cases, but for most people it manifests in mild irritation and bloating.
 It is important for you to keep track of your food intake to identify what exactly causes you to bloat.

 Apart from being careful about your food intake and staying hydrated, strengthening your digestive system is the single most important thing that will help you to reduce bloating.
 How, you ask?
 The bacteria that live in your gut are vital to the digestion process.
 Keeping them happy will keep you and your tummy happy.

 To this end it is vital to include foods good for gut health in your daily diet.
 This includes foods like Mulethi which has active compounds glycyrrhizin and carbenoxolone that helps relieve constipation, stomach discomfort and other stomach problems.
 Indian Triphala has been shown to helps with regular bowel movement.
 Foods like Matcha promote the growth of good bacteria and reduce inflammation of the bowels.
 Together with a few other odds and ends, they form the holy grail for a healthy gut and regular bowel movements.

 You know what else has Mulethi and Triphala along with other goodies like Jeera, Ginger, Ashoka Root?
-Our Happy Gut mix of course!
-One little teaspoon each day will keep you and your tummy healthy, happy and bloat free!
+Our My Happy Gut mix of course!
+1/4 or 1/2 teaspoon each day will keep you and your tummy healthy, happy and bloat free!
 Do you have any other quick fixes for your tummy troubles?
 We’d love to hear from you!